dynamiterdx/quizzing-app/README.md

 ### Modes in Plain English
 - `🎯 Targeted Quiz` — Type a topic (e.g., “Binomial Theorem” or “Intro Spanish verbs”), choose a difficulty, and instantly get a multiple-choice quiz.
 The app grades itself and shows you the reasoning behind each correct answer.
 Missed anything?
 Click “Practice similar to missed” to get tailored follow-ups.
 - `📈 Help Me Prepare` — Start with a broad goal (like “Statistics” or “Anatomy basics”).
 Quizzaroo will:
-  1. Build a simple subtopic map so you see the terrain.
+  1. Build a simple subtopic map and let you edit, reorder, include/exclude, or simplify it before any questions are generated.
-  2. Run a short diagnostic quiz across those subtopics.
+  2. Run a diagnostic quiz with ~3 questions per approved subtopic.
   3. Identify weaker areas, let you fine-tune the list, then drill with fresh questions.
   4. Track how your score in those areas improves across rounds.